 Equity incentive grants to our named executive officers are made at the discretion of the Compensation Committee under the terms of our 2014 Stock Option and Incentive Plan, or the 2014 Plan, except for equity incentive grants for the Chief Executive Officer which are approved by the full Board of Directors.
-In 2016, the Compensation Committee made stock option grants to our named executive officers as specified in the "Grants of Plan-Based Awards" table below.
-Stock options have exercise prices equal to at least fair market value of our common stock on the date of grant, and reward executive officers only if the stock price increases from the date of grant.
+In 2017, the Compensation Committee made stock option grants to our named executive officers as specified in the "Grants of Plan-Based Awards" table below.
+Stock options have exercise prices equal to at least the fair market value of our common stock on the date of grant, and reward executive officers only if the stock price increases from the date of grant.

-In determining the number of options to award to a named executed officer, the Compensation Committee typically considers a number of factors, including: the Company's performance against corporate goals during the preceding year; the named executive officer's performance against individual goals during the preceding year, and competitive levels of executive compensation for similarly situated executives based on analysis of data from the Company's applicable peer group.
+In determining the number of options to award to a named executed officer, the Compensation Committee typically considers a number of factors, including: our performance against corporate goals during the preceding year; the named executive officer's performance against individual goals during the preceding year, and competitive levels of executive compensation for similarly situated executives based on analysis of data from the our applicable peer group.

-The number of options granted to each named executive officer in 2016 was based on our strong performance in 2015, for which the Board of Directors had assessed a corporate goal achievement score of 125%; such named executive officer's individual performance in 2015; analysis of data from our 2015 Peer Group; and with respect to Dr. Jonas, Ms. Iguchi, Dr. Robichaud and Dr. Kanes, also took into account the number of options granted in 2015 with performance-based vesting.
-Ms. Cook was not an employee at the time of the 2015 grant of performance-based options.
-Based on these factors, Dr. Jonas received a 2016 grant that, when combined with the previous performance grant, was at the upper quartile of our 2015 Peer Group and Ms. Iguchi, Dr. Kanes and Dr. Robichaud received a 2016 grant that, when combined with the previous performance grant, was at the median of our 2015 Peer Group.
-The option granted to Ms. Cook in 2016, similar to the options granted to the other named executive officers in 2015, included both a time-based component (50% of the grant) and a performance-based component (50% of the grant), and was also at the median of our 2015 Peer Group.
+The number of options granted to each named executive officer in 2017 was based on our strong performance in 2016, for which the Board of Directors had assessed a corporate goal achievement score of 130%; such named executive officer's individual performance in 2016; and analysis of data from our 2016 Peer Group.
+Based on these factors, Dr. Jonas received a 2017 grant that was at the upper quartile of our 2016 Peer Group and Ms. Iguchi, Ms. Cook and Dr. Kanes received a 2017 grant that was at the median of our 2016 Peer Group.
+The options granted to the named executive officers in 2016, included both a time-based component (50% of the grant) and a performance-based component (50% of the grant).
 The performance milestones for the performance-based options granted to the named executive officers typically cover potential value-creation events that span over several years, and are intended to align the interests of our named executive officers with those of our stockholders.
+Mr. Cloonan was not an employee in 2016, and therefore did not receive an option grant in 2017 based on 2016 performance.
+However, upon becoming an employee in April of 2017, Mr. Cloonan was granted an option to purchase 185,000 shares of our common stock with an exercise price equal to the fair market value of our common stock on the day of the option grant, with one quarter of such option vesting on the one-year anniversary of Mr. Cloonan's employment and the rest on a monthly basis for three years thereafter.
+The size of Mr. Cloonan's grant was determined by the Compensation Committee after considering factors such as Peer Group grant practices for similar positions, his skills and experience, and what was appropriate to attract Mr. Cloonan to join the Company.